+One of the country’s most remote valleys this spectacular adventure in Bhutan begins with the Snowman trek.
+This is one of the most difficult in the world and also the most difficult treks in Bhutan.
+This Snowman Trek is only for seasoned trekkers and it has been named so for the 6 mountains above 23,000 feet that the trek passes beneath.
+For the trekking, the first and the most foremost requirements are to be fit, physically and mentally.
 One of the most remote regions of Bhutan and it takes one through Lunana.
 The treks start from Paro Valley in Western Bhutan and pass along the Bhutan- Tibet border ending at Sephu Village in Central Bhutan.
 It is one of the most incredible experiences for anyone who takes the trip as challenging as this is probably one of the hardest high altitudes treks.
-Bhutanís pristine landscapes and its wonderful people and fascinating Buddhist culture provide the ingredients for a memorable journey into one of the most remote kingdom.
+Bhutan’s pristine landscapes and its wonderful people and fascinating Buddhist culture provide the ingredients for a memorable journey into one of the most remote kingdom.

 Must Know How to Reach on Snowman TrekTo its high altitude along the long distance and the difficult terrain, this is a trek which is right on the top of the difficult level scale and that takes 25-30 days to complete.
 It takes roughly around 2 days that are required for acclimatization.
 11 high passes expedition crosses that include Nye La, Gobu La, Jara La and Shinge La and 9 of these passes are over 15,000 feet.

 Exploring the Trekking with Helpful Tip